turbot/steampipe-plugin-azure/docs/tables/azure_sql_database.md

 # Table: azure_sql_database

 An Azure SQL Database is an intelligent, scalable, relational database service built for the cloud.
-Optimise performance and durability with automated, AI-powered features that are always up to date.

 ## Examples